nrobinson2000/cehscoding/_posts/2017-01-12-syllabus-planning.markdown

 date: "2017-01-12 14:37:29 -0500"
 ---

-Here is the list of topics we plan to go over this semester in CEHS Coding Club.
+Here is the list of topics we are planning to go over in CEHS Coding Club.

+## Introduction

+* Uses of programming and practical applications
+* Setting up computer for coding, installing tools, [Atom](https://atom.io), etc.
+* Outline of syllabus
+* Discuss goals members want to achieve in Coding Club and evaluate feasibility

 ## Web Development